2012 Project WISE group

 2011 Project WISE group

 Sponsored by Duke Energy since 1997, rising middle school girls participate in this one-week camp.
 In which noncredit mini-courses are taught by Clemson University professors in engineering and science.
-The students have the opportunity to experience collaborative and hands-on learning, through practical applications of math and science.
+The students have the opportunity to experience practical applications of math and science through collaborative and hands-on learning.

-Science, engineering, and mathematics offer a world of interesting and exciting careers that improve our lives and women are an important part of these fields.
+Science, engineering, and mathematics offer a world of interesting and exciting careers that improve our lives, proving that women are an important part of such fields.
 Clemson University’s College of Engineering and Science would like to give you a better introduction to these disciplines and the opportunities they offer.
 Project WISE is a fun-filled academic summer camp for girls.
-It’s open to young women who will enter Middle School in the 2015-2016 school year.
+It’s open to young women who will enter 7th and 8th grade in the 2016-2017 school year.

 Project WISE will give you a chance to experience Clemson University and the many wonders of science, mathematics, and engineering.
 You’ll live in a campus residence hall and eat in Clemson University dining halls.
 Your counselors will be Clemson undergraduate women who are majoring in science, mathematics, or engineering.
 They’ll live with you to assist during the program and oversee activities in the residence halls.

 What classes do campers take?

 Project WISE classes give girls experience and hands-on learning in biology, bioengineering, mathematics, civil, environmental, and electrical engineering.
 They’ll learn how science and engineering personally affect our lives.
 Campers will also discover how exciting and rewarding careers in these fields can be.